mmul-it/training/Building-Castles/DevSecOps-Pipeline-Requirements.md

 ...
 ```

-And you should be able to launch containers:
+Now, you should be able to launch containers:

 ```console
 $ docker run --rm hello-world